 The Ultimate Guide to Building Powerful Keras Image Classification Models

-Image classification is one of the most important applications of deep learning and Artificial Intelligence.
-Image classification refers to assigning labels to images based on certain characteristics or features present in them.
-The algorithm identifies these features and uses them to differentiate between different images and assign labels to them.
-In this tutorial titled ‘The ultimate guide to building powerful Keras Image Classification Models’, you will learn how to perform image classification with Keras, a deep learning library.
+Image classification is one of the most critical applications of deep learning and Artificial Intelligence.
+Image classification refers to assigning labels to images based on specific characteristics or features.
+The algorithm identifies these features, uses them to differentiate between different images, and assign labels to them.
+In this tutorial titled ‘The ultimate guide to building powerful Keras Image Classification Models,’ you will learn how to perform image classification with Keras, a deep learning library.

 Image classification is the process of assigning classes to images.
-This is done by finding similar features in images belonging to different classes and using them to identify and label images.
+This is done by finding similar features in images of different classes and using them to identify and label pictures.

-Image classification is done with the help of neural networks.
-Neural networks are deep learning algorithms.
-The below picture shows a neural network.
+Neural networks, which are deep learning algorithms, help classify images.
+The picture below shows a neural network.

 ImageClassification_Models_1